 Despite the perfume’s heady air of sex, drugs and glamour, not everyone wanted to join the party.
-Offended by the name, a group of Chinese Americans formed what they called the American Coalition Against “Opium” and Drug Abuse and boycotted the perfume, claiming that Yves Saint Laurent was glamorizing drug use and showing insensitivity to the Opium Wars that took place in 19th-century China.
+Offended by the name, a group of Chinese Americans formed the American Coalition Against “Opium” and Drug Abuse and boycotted the perfume, claiming that Yves Saint Laurent was glamorizing drug use and showing insensitivity to the Opium Wars that took place in 19th-century China.

 The controversy did little to curb the perfume’s market appeal, and the spicy, lingering scent became an ’80s powerhouse, paving the way for equally audacious perfumes.
 Opium hadn’t, however, experienced its last brush with controversy.
 Other groups would complain of Opium’s tawdry sexuality and glorification of drug use well into the 2000s.

-Long before Opium used envelope-pushing sexuality in its ads, Calvin Klein’s Obsession became synonymous with commercial eroticism.
-The first ads, shot in 1985 by photographer Bruce Weber, depicted several naked bodies tangled together in—it wasn’t much of a stretch to assume—an orgy.
-A slightly later advertisement showed a naked couple facing each other on a swing, their groins pressed together.
+Perhaps inspired by YSL’s envelope-pushing sexuality in its ads, Calvin Klein’s Obsession became synonymous with commercial eroticism.
+The first television ads, shot in 1985 by legendary photographer Richard Avedon, depicted a dystopic minimalist set and four tableaux in which different people describe their obsession with a beautiful woman.
+The faux poetry and melodramatic scenes would have become instant memes, had memes been a thing in the mid-’80s.
 According to Tom Reichert in his book The Erotic History of Advertising, Obsession launched not long after Klein’s divorce, during a period when the designer was admittedly engaging in “anything goes” promiscuity.

 While garish sexuality was practically a guaranteed seller of scents in the ’80s, unabashed status was its own powerful market force.
 And nothing said status like Giorgio.

-Bearing the name and signature yellow-and-white stripes of one of Beverly Hills’ most exclusive boutiques, the strong, sweet, and instantly distinguishable floral smell of Giorgio could be yours at only $150 an ounce.
+Bearing the name and signature yellow-and-white stripes of one of Beverly Hills’ most exclusive boutiques, the strong, sweet, and instantly distinguishable floral scent of Giorgio could be yours at only $150 an ounce.
 And the brand didn’t even have to pay for celebrity endorsement.
-Giorgio boutique owner Fred Hayman told the New York Times that, as soon as the perfume launched, Hollywood “tastesetters” began wearing it and telling others about it.
+Giorgio boutique owner Fred Hayman told The New York Times that, as soon as the perfume launched, Hollywood “tastesetters” began wearing it and telling others about it.
 The newspaper pointed out in the same 1986 story that the perfume was now everywhere: “Farrah Fawcett wears it, Jacqueline Bisset wears it, even Michael Jackson wears it.
 It has become so recognizable that doormen and cab drivers have been known to call out ‘Giorgio’ when women wearing it walk by.”

 Not everyone in New York took a nose full of Giorgio with the same good humor as the city’s doormen and cab drivers.
 Restaurateur Richard Lavin of Lavin’s Restaurant and Wine Bar banned the perfume specifically (along with any patchouli-scented substances) from his 39th Street establishment, telling the Los Angeles Times in 1986 that he had received letters of support from all over the country.